skyflowapi/aws-analytics-demo/README.md

 ```
 npm install -g serverless
 ```
-In order for it to work, you'll also need AWS CLI installed and configured (with credential and options).
+In order for it to work, you'll also need AWS CLI installed and configured (with credentials and options).

 ### DynamoDB Processor Lambda